-20.2 Listings on the JSE Limited
+20.2 Listings on the South African exchange

-- (a) South African registered companies, excluding banks and/or bank holding companies, may apply to an Authorised Dealer to primary list on the JSE Limited.
+- (a) South African registered companies, excluding banks and/or bank holding companies, may apply to an Authorised Dealer to primary list on the South African exchange.
 Business entities should approach an Authorised Dealer for further details in this regard. - (b) Listed South African companies may, on application to an Authorised Dealer, be permitted to undertake capitalisation issues, reverse listings, issue shares for cash, undertake rights issues or claw-back offers and acquire assets from or dispose assets to a non-resident.
-In this regard, business entities should approach their Authorised Dealers for guidance regarding the applicable conditions. - (c) Business entities should note that the following transactions require the prior approval of the Financial Surveillance Department via an Authorised Dealer before the JSE Limited considers such requests: - (aa) the listing of a bank and/or bank holding company; - (bb) the issue of bearer securities; - (cc) restructures, mergers and changes in control where non-residents are involved; - (dd) the listing of a quoted South African company on a foreign stock exchange; - (ee) the listing of an external company on the JSE Limited; - (ff) the listing of warrants;

-(gg) the issue of hedge securities;
+In this regard, business entities should approach their Authorised Dealers for guidance regarding the applicable conditions. - (c) Business entities should note that the following transactions require the prior approval of the Financial Surveillance Department via an Authorised Dealer before a South African exchange considers such requests: - (aa) the listing of a bank and/or bank holding company; - (bb) the issue of bearer securities; - (cc) restructures, mergers and changes in control where non-residents are involved; - (dd) the listing of a quoted South African company on a foreign stock exchange; - (ee) the listing of an external company on a South African exchange; - (ff) the listing of warrants; - (gg) the issue of hedge securities;

-- (hh) the delisting of a company listed on the JSE Limited; - (ii) the declaration of a dividend in specie or special dividend for any purpose; and - (jj) the elimination of 'odd lot' minority shareholders through the mechanism of consolidations and/or subdivisions of share capital. - (d) Foreign companies with offices in South Africa may under no circumstances record and/or change either the ownership or the address of securities from an office of an issuer outside South Africa to an office of an issuer within South Africa without the specific approval of the Financial Surveillance Department. - (e) Business entities who own shares listed on the JSE Limited may under no circumstances have dividends paid outside the CMA without specific approval from the Financial Surveillance Department.
+- (hh) the delisting of a company listed on a South African exchange; - (ii) the declaration of a dividend in specie or special dividend for any purpose; and - (jj) the elimination of 'odd lot' minority shareholders through the mechanism of consolidations and/or subdivisions of share capital. - (d) Foreign companies with offices in South Africa may under no circumstances record and/or change either the ownership or the address of securities from an office of an issuer outside South Africa to an office of an issuer within South Africa without the specific approval of the Financial Surveillance Department. - (e) Business entities who own shares listed on the South African exchange may under no circumstances have dividends paid outside the CMA without specific approval from the Financial Surveillance Department.